FernVR/mosaic/README.md

 -   A blog page, where a group of writers contribute their work such as think pieces, historical or scientific essays or local/inernational news stories.

 -   Reviews, the current media page will have an option to click to a full review of the material, as well as the brief description.
 This is so users have the option to only read some of the description and avoid any spoilers.
-The reviews would be targetted at users who have already engaged in this material and a spoilers warning will show.
+The reviews would be targetted at users who have already engaged in this material and a spoiler warning will show.

--   An Activist section that activism groups can use to advertise and organise demonstrations, protests or fundraisers.
+-   An Activist section that community groups can use to advertise and organise demonstrations, protests or fundraisers.
 This section would also contain any political/government news and movements, changes in legistlation and upcoming election information.

 # Technologies Used